 New York, Shiva Gallery

-Keynote address by Angela Y. Davis and Gina Dent
+Keynote address: Angela Y. Davis and Gina Dent

 Barring Freedom emerges from a deep history of scholarship and activism at UC Santa Cruz.
 Current and emeritus faculty at the university, including Angela Davis, Craig Haney, and Gina Dent, have for decades been powerful leaders in prison abolition and reform efforts.
 Critical Resistance, the ongoing international movement to end the prison industrial complex was born on this campus in 1997.
 Twenty years after the birth of that movement, Barring Freedom seeks to build on that legacy and energize activists.
 The prison industrial complex reveals a deeply troubled vision at the heart of this nation, a vision that has led to the highest rates of incarceration in the world, and stark racial disparities in those who fill our prisons.
 Barring Freedom brings people together to propel a new vision for the end of these profound injustices.